 As soon as COVID-19 was identified, researchers all over the world — including at NCATS — started looking for drugs that could attack the virus in different ways.
 They developed assays, or tests, to screen existing drugs for their therapeutic potential.
 To enable the community to speed the worldwide search for possible therapies, NCATS launched the OpenData Portal with information on more than 10,000 compounds screened in its SARS-CoV-2–related assays.
 Data sets and the assay protocols used to generate them are posted as the screens are completed.
 The screening data, which include both positive and negative results, can be viewed, sorted, searched and exported from the Portal website.
 The website also includes detailed information on drug targets and mechanisms of drug action.
 This is the first time any organization has made this kind of drug repurposing information publicly available.
 Visit the OpenData Portal.

 Tissue Chips to Test the Safety and Efficacy of Antiviral Therapies

-Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic — despite promising preclinical studies in animal and cell models.
+Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic despite promising preclinical studies in animal and cell models.
 Tissue chips — small, 3D bioengineered devices that model human organs — could improve drug testing and development by allowing scientists to predict more accurately how safe and effective drugs are before they are tested in people.
-Researchers are starting to investigate whether tissue chips could help speed up the development of COVID-19 treatments.
-For example, a research team — supported in part by NCATS — that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID-19.
+Researchers are investigating whether tissue chips could help speed up the development of COVID-19 treatments.
+For example, an NCATS-supported research team that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID-19.